July 31, 2014

 Endoscopy is a minimally invasive diagnostic medical procedure.
 It is used to examine the interior surfaces of an organ or tissue.
 The endoscope can also be used for enabling biopsies and retrieving foreign objects.

 To reach this level of excellence, the center invested over a million dollars in the past year and a half to upgrade its facility.
-The center is now equipped with the latest high definition endoscopes including a minimally invasive capsule endoscopy.
+The center is now equipped with the latest high definition endoscopes including a minimally invasive endoscopy capsule.

 The safety standards have also been improved with new endoscope washers equipped with computer tracking software to ensure superior quality control during the cleaning and sterilization process.